lab-v2/pyreason/benchmarks/pokec/README.md

 `snap.stanford.edu` — no cache step, no cold-miss download, and fork PRs (which cannot write to the Actions cache) behave identically to branch PRs.

+There is deliberately **no `paths:` filter**.
+A perf number depends on more than it looks like it does — the engine, the benchmark harness, the fixtures, the workflow, and the pinned dependencies in `setup.py` — and a filter that misses one of those turns a real regression into a job that silently never ran.
+Since perf is off the critical path and runner minutes are free, a filter would buy no wall clock and no money in exchange for that gap.
+A docs-only PR running the bench is the cheap side of the trade.

+The jobs install the package **editable**. `run_bench.py` prepends the repo root to each child's `PYTHONPATH`, so the checkout is what gets imported and measured regardless; `-e` makes that explicit instead of leaving an unused copy in `site-packages`.

 Existing `python-package-version-test.yml` / `python-publish.yml` are untouched.

 ## Re-banking baselines